-Paxlovid is an antiviral medicine that’s highly effective at reducing the risks of hospitalization and death for patients with COVID-19 who are considered high risk.
+Paxlovid is an antiviral medicine highly effective at reducing the risks of hospitalization and death for high-risk COVID-19 patients.

 “Patients at high risk include those who are unvaccinated; patients 65 years and older; those with comorbidities, such as heart or lung disease or diabetes; and those who are immunocompromised,” says Julia Landis, PharmD, network director of Clinical Pharmacy Services at Kettering Health.